Indian Money & Credit by

 Towards a Highly Transparent Fiscal & Monetary Framework for India’s Union & State Governments

-An address by Professor Subroto Roy, IIT Kharagpur Management School, to the Conference of State Finance Secretaries, Reserve Bank of India, Mumbai, April 29 2000.
+the Conference of State Finance Secretaries, Reserve Bank of India, Mumbai, 29 April 2000.

 My aim will be to share with you and seek your help with my continuing and very incomplete efforts at trying to comprehend as clearly as possible the major public financial flows taking place between the Union of India and each of its constituent States.
 I plan to show you by the end of this discussion how all the information presently contained in the budgets of the Union and State Governments of India, may be usefully transformed one-to-one into a fresh modern format consistent with the best international practices of government accounting and public budgeting.